juvalen/mb-checker/README.md

 Allow it finish and result files will appear in _output_ directory.
 Replace original **Bookmarks** file with **Filtered.json**.

-**The Title field of the bookmark could be defaced by non-ASCII characters, extra quotes or escape sequences found in the original.**
+**The Title field of the bookmark could be defaced by non-ASCII characters, extra quotes or escape sequences found in the original entry.**

 ## Input file
 File has to be exported from Chrome using _Export History/Bookmarks_ plugin to a file with JSON extension and name `chrome_bookmarks.json`